exogee-technology/access-token/README.md

-# tako: An OKTA Token CLI
+# get-token - A CLI to get an auut token

 ## Summary
 A small command-line application, written in rust, that allows you to get an OKTA token for use in an app.